-25 July 1819: Fanny Brawne & A Brighter Word than Bright
+25 July 1819: Shanklin, Fanny Brawne, & A Brighter Word than Bright

 Eglantine Cottage, Shanklin, Isle of Wight

 Keats is at the Isle of Wight with his very good friend, the supportive and witty James Rice, who in fact initiates the trip and invites Keats.
-They arrive the end of June.
+Keats likes and admires Rice as an exceptionally good and sensible person.
+They arrive the end of June and take a small room in the village of Shanklin at a lodging-house, but at least with a partial sea view.

 From the island, in a series of letters to Fanny Brawne over July and into August, 23-year-old Keats openly expresses great longing, passion, and unequaled love for Fanny.
-There is a sense that Keats is even a little surprised about how besotted he is with Fanny.
+There is a sense that Keats is even a little surprised about how besotted he is with Fanny; from his perspective, he wonders what she sees in him.

 Keats writes to his sweet Girl

-(15 July) of her beauty, her lips; of how his heart is
+(15 July) of her beauty, her lips, her eyes; of how his

-little of Shakespeare , he writes, I know
+Echoing a little of Shakespeare , he writes,

-not how to express my devotion to so fair a form: I want a brighter word than bright,
+I know not how to express my devotion to so fair a form: I want a brighter word than

-half of 1820 specifically is that one side of Keats desires to be free from thoughts
+first half of 1820 is that one side of Keats desires to be free from thoughts and

 and

-Fanny’s personality, and particularly her somewhat flirtatious manner—Keats’s uneven
+particularly what he perceives as her somewhat flirtatious manner—Keats’s uneven jealousy

 emerges quite early.
 Some of Keats’s friends are also clearly, and openly, not so